 The Doctor of Ministry program also has a concentration in Messianic Jewish studies.
-Students in this concentration must take all four Messianic Jewish studies courses.
+Students in this concentration must take at least three courses from a concentration to satisfy the concentration requirement.

 The culmination of the Doctor of Ministry program is the Doctor of Ministry Capstone Project through which the student makes an important and needed contribution to Christian ministry in the Church.